scotty369/Personal----Projects/Statistical_Model.html.md

 :::

-The offender age distribution highlights that the most common age bracket for offenders is 20–29, closely followed by the 30–39 age group.
-This suggests that individuals aged 20–39 are most frequently involved in offenses.
-Such findings could reflect societal, economic, or psychological factors influencing this demographic's behavior.
+The offender age distribution shows that individuals aged 20–29 are most commonly involved in criminal activities, followed closely by those in the 30–39 age group.
+This suggests that younger adults are more likely to engage in offenses.
+A similar trend is observed in the victim age distribution, where individuals in their 20s are most frequently victimized.
+This overlap may reflect social or environmental factors that influence both the likelihood of offending and victimization.

-Similarly, the victim age distribution mirrors this trend, with the 20–29 age bracket being the most commonly affected group.
-This overlap may indicate that offenders and victims often belong to similar age groups, which could be linked to social environments or interpersonal relationships prevalent within these age ranges.

-These observations are critical for designing targeted intervention strategies, such as community programs, outreach efforts, or educational campaigns, aimed at reducing offenses and protecting the most at-risk age groups.

 # Visualizations of Ethnicity

-The visualizations compare ethnicity and race distributions of offenders and victims, identifying potential correlations.
+These charts compare the ethnicity distributions of offenders and victims, providing insight into potential patterns of racial disparities.

 ::: {.cell}